Orange-OpenSource/hurl/README.md

 HTTP 200
 ```

-Hurl can also be used to performance test HTTP endpoints:
+Hurl can also be used to test the <b>performance</b> of HTTP endpoints

 ```hurl
 GET https://example.org/api/v1/pets